rohvalder/rohvalder.github.io/_pages/about.md

 **PROFESSIONAL SUMMARY**

-- More than 17 years of strong experience in the areas of Software Design, Development, Testing, Support and Administration in Insurance Domain, Corporate Investment & Wealth Management Banking Domain, Integrated Supply & Trading in Oil, Gas & Power Domain, and Retail Domain.
+- More than 19 years of strong experience in the areas of Software Architecture, Development, Testing, Support and Administration in Insurance Domain, Corporate Investment & Wealth Management Banking Domain, Integrated Supply & Trading in Oil, Gas & Power Domain, and Retail Domain.
 - Have worked on Python and R programming academic projects.
 - Good skills in Informatica, Control M, Erwin, SSIS/SSRS, Teradata, Oracle, UDB, SAP, MS SQL Server, and MS Excel
-- I have interviewed and screened a lot of candidates for ETL positions for various clients
 - Involved in all phases of SDLC (Software Development Life Cycle) including system analysis, design, coding, testing, debugging, support, administration, and documentation
 - Worked on Remedy ITSM, Business Objects, and Tableau to develop reports as per specification
 - Administration of Informatica, JBoss, SAS, Splunk, Rightfax, Tableau, IIS, and Sharepoint